 Just like any other industry, website design and development has its own vocabulary.
-While we here at Bop Design try to speak in a way that’s intelligible to our clients, we understand that some words simply don’t make sense to people who aren’t already familiar with them.
+While agencies should try to speak in a way that’s intelligible to our clients, we understand that some words simply don’t make sense to people who aren’t already familiar with them.
 But we don’t think that’s a good way to do business.
 We want to collaborate with our clients.

 Below are a few words or phrases web designers and developers commonly use that you may be unfamiliar with.
 They’re all in alphabetical order to make it easy to find what you’re looking for.

 Browser: chances are, you’re using a browser right now.
 A browser (also known as web browser) is a program you view websites.
 The most common browsers are Internet Explorer, Safari, Firefox (also known as Mozilla), and Chrome.
 WhatBrowserAmIUsing.co is a great resource for finding this out.

 Browser cache: you’ll most often hear this phrase after the words, “clear your.”
 Browsers often save the website you look at in a cache.
 This allows the pages to load faster when you visit them later.
 However, this can cause problems if the page has recently been updated.
 You may not see the update, or you may see an error.
 WikiHow has a great article detailing how to clear your browser cache for almost any browser you can think of.

 Concept: designers will sometimes refer to a concept.
 This is just a fancy way of saying a design or preview of how something will look.
 A concept is part of every design process, whether it be for a logo, a website, or anything else in between.

 Content management system (CMS): this is the software you use to control the content on your website.
 It’s a way to update or add to your website.
 Some common CMS programs are WordPress, Drupal and Joomla.

 CSS: is a language web developers use.
 Without getting too technical, CSS is an easy way to control how a website looks.
 Every web developer should have a strong understanding of CSS.
 If they don’t, find someone else.